Project Description

 Project Activities:

-A stochastic model for the frequency, extent and severity of hail events has been developed for Europe, and a version covering the Australian continent is currently under development.
+In this project, a stochastic model for the frequency, extent and severity of hail events has been developed for Europe, Australia, and South Africa and a version covering South America is currently under development.
 Research at KIT is focusing on the hazard component of the risk model.
-European METEOSAT Second Generation (MSG) and Japanese MT-SAT satellite data is used to identify major convective storms associated with hail.
+Satellite data provided in collaboration with NASA Langley is used to identify major convective storms associated with hail.
 The method leads to unique, spatially homogeneous event data set covering entire continents for time periods of more than a decade.
 Stochastic modelling of the frequency, length, width, and severity of hail events then allows to generate a large event set for hailstorms expected to occur in several thousand years.
 This event set can in turn be combined with insurance portfolios in order to estimate loss events for certain return periods.
 The aim of the project is also to improve the understanding of the relationship between the strength of convection and the formation of hail, and more generally the prevailing atmospheric conditions at the formation of hail events.
 Several other data sources including climate model data are considered in this context.

 Partner:

 Willis Towers Watson is a leading global advisory, broking and solutions company.
 Through the Willis Research Network (WRN), founded in 2006, it partners with a network of currently 50 public research institutions worldwide.
 WRN operates through the organization of common workshops with participation of their clients, the financing of staff hosted at the partner institutions as Willis research fellows, and regular individual work meetings between WRN staff and the partners.
-Dr. Heinz Jürgen Punge is the Willis research fellow for hail research at KIT
+Dr. Heinz Jürgen Punge was the Willis research fellow for hail research at KIT between 2012 and 2022.
+Since then, the position was taken over by Dr. Jannick Fischer.

 NASA Langley Research Center: